Failure to Comply with A Consent Order – What Happens?

 For example, if a salary payment was delayed due to an administrative error, which resulted in a maintenance payment arriving slightly late, there is generally no need to report this to the court.

-However, if there has been a serious breach, or a term of the consent order if being repeatedly broken, it may be necessary to apply to the family court to carry out enforcement procedures.
+However, if there has been a serious breach or a term of the consent order is being repeatedly broken, it may be necessary to apply to the family court to carry out enforcement procedures.

 Before reporting a failure to comply with a consent order, it’s a good idea to send a formal warning letter/email to the former spouse, informing them of the nature of the breach of the order and giving them a reasonable chance to explain and rectify the matter.

 If the formal letter is ignored or no resolution can be achieved, the next step will be to inform the court that the consent order has been breached and to ask them to take enforcement action.

 The court will assess whether a breach of the consent order was justifiable.

 Unless it finds that it is not enforceable (see below), it will then seek to enforce the order.

 This can be done using a variety of means, depending on the nature of the breach, eg:

 Attachment of earnings order – the court can ask that a specified sum is directly taken from the wages of an ex-spouse to fulfill their obligations to make certain payments (eg maintenance payments).